 The Department notes that municipal aggregations may seek competitive supply rates that provide savings for participating electric customers compared to basic service rates.

 While the Department supports this goal, due to changes in market conditions and differences in contract terms, a municipal aggregation cannot guarantee customers cost savings compared to basic service.
 D.P.U.
 12-124, at 61-66.
 Municipalities must fully inform customers about the plan, including the benefits and consequences of municipal aggregation.
 G.L. c.
 164, § 134(a).
-Therefore, the Town must clearly explain in its education materials distributed prior to program implementation that customers are not guaranteed cost savings compared to basic service.
-In one remaining instance, the revised opt-out notice filed on May 11, 2017, describes savings without the required qualifying language that such savings cannot be guaranteed (Exh.
+Therefore, the Department has found that municipalities must clearly explain in a plan and all education materials distributed prior to program implementation that customers are not guaranteed cost savings compared to basic service.
+City of Gloucester, D.P.U.
+16-101, at 13 (2017).
+The revised opt-out notice filed on August 25, 2017, describes savings in one instance without the required qualifying language that such savings cannot be guaranteed (Exh.
 DPU 1-4, Att.).
-In the revised opt-out notice to be filed in compliance with this Order, the Town shall include the appropriate qualifying language in each instance where savings are described.12
+The Town shall file a further revised opt-out notice that includes the appropriate qualifying language in each instance where savings are described.
+10